gesellix/gesellix/site/content/post/zero-downtime-deployment-with-docker-stack.md

     docker service update --env-add "foo=bar" grace_app

-The logs should emit messages like this one:
+Apart from the usual Spring Boot and Tomcat shutdown messages, the logs should emit messages like this one:

 > grace_app.1.ki669xys5x6x@moby    | 2017-05-24 12:34:31.981  WARN 1 --- [       Thread-3] d.g.d.zerodowntime.GracefulShutdown      : Context closed.
 Going to await termination for 30 SECONDS.